fleetdm/fleet/docs/Using Fleet/Fleet-UI.md

    <iframe src="https://www.youtube.com/embed/1VNvg3_drow" allowfullscreen></iframe>
 </div>

-## For New Users

-Given that logging infrastructure is not ready out-of-the-box, some new users report that it can be simpler to start by using policies as you become more familiar with using querying and osquery.
-Some helpful guides on policies are the [What are Fleet policies?](https://fleetdm.com/securing/what-are-fleet-policies) and the [Understanding the intricacies of Fleet policies](https://fleetdm.com/guides/understanding-the-intricacies-of-fleet-policies) documents.

-Ready to use queries and osquery?
-The steps below will walk you through creating, scheduling, and running a query.
-More information can be found in our guides [Standard query library](https://fleetdm.com/docs/using-fleet/standard-query-library) and [Osquery process](https://fleetdm.com/docs/using-fleet/osquery-process).

-Tip: It's helpful to review some common queries available in the Fleet's query library referenced above to understand how they work and what kind of data they can retrieve.
+Queries in Fleet allow you to ask questions to help you manage, monitor, and identify threats on your devices.
+This guide will walk you through how to create, schedule, and run a query.

 ## Create a query

-Queries in Fleet allow you to ask a multitude of questions to help you manage, monitor, and identify threats on your devices.

-If you're unsure of what to ask, head to Fleet's [query library](https://fleetdm.com/queries).
-There you'll find common queries that have been tested by members of our community.

 How to create a query: